omarvaldez5/tidytuesday/README.md

 **You can find past R codes under 2022/r_codes**

 _Note: Some folders don't have image files but have tableau links at the bottom of each code script._

+_If you want to go to my Tableau plots directly, [click here](https://public.tableau.com/app/profile/omar.valdez)_